milechin/ene_batch_jobs/session_2/instructor_notes.md

 ### Job Environment Variables
 We can take advantage of job environment variables to set the number of cores a program can use.
-A list of environment variables crated for each job are listed here: https://www.bu.edu/tech/support/research/system-usage/running-jobs/submitting-jobs/#ENV
+A list of environment variables created for each job are listed here: https://www.bu.edu/tech/support/research/system-usage/running-jobs/submitting-jobs/#ENV

 We can print the values of the environment values inside our bash script using the `echo` command: